chrishart0/gsd-aws-cdk-serverless-example/README.md

 #### `make ci`
 Uses npm ci, which is the prefered build command for us in CI pipelines, as it is faster and more stable.

+## Deploying

+* Ensure the config.env file is configured
+* Run `make diff` and review the changes
+* Run `make deploy`

+Note: Each time you run `make deploy` the frontend will be rebuilt and redeployed.
+If you know no changes to the frontend were made then run `make deploy-no-build`

 # Goals
 It's hard to maintain and locally test serverless envs.